nns0212/Medibuddy--RAG_based_medical_assistant/README.md

-# 🩺 Medify – Your AI Medical Assistant
+# 🩺 Medify – An AI Medical Assistant

 Medify is a privacy-respecting, PDF-aware medical chatbot that answers healthcare-related questions based on uploaded medical documents.
 It uses LangChain with FAISS vector store, HuggingFace embeddings, and a Groq-hosted LLM to provide informed responses — while maintaining chat history context.
 ## Live Link